Ballganda/SourceMod-sm_give/README.md

 Work in progress not a finished work

+This will be my first time working with SourcePawn and I have never learned to code in any language.
+I know a little bit of Windows CMD batch and thats it.
+Don't look at my code and expect the best I don't know proper ways so I just find a way.

 # CS:S / CSGO Give Weapons
 - Give a weapon or item to a player from a command.
 - This plugin is edited originally from [Kiske's give weapon](https://forums.alliedmods.net/showthread.php?t=195476).
 - Forked updated by Kento https://github.com/rogeraabbccdd/CSGO-GiveWeapons
-- This I got my noob never learned to code hands on it
+- Then I got my noob never learned to code hands on it...

 # This fork adds
 - all the CS:S weapons that were missing to make CS:S compatible